 Finely grated lemon peel: Lemons and other citrus fruits can be grated with a grater or zester.
 You can use the fine side of a standard kitchen grater to obtain finely grated lemon peel.
 We recommended putting a piece of parchment paper between the grater and the fruit to prevent pieces of lemon peel getting stuck in the grater.
-The paper will be held in place by the grater— hold it firmly for the first grating motions until the paper has pushed through the grating slots.
-You can stir freshly grated lemon zest into a wide variety of dishes to give the dish a unique, refreshing flavor.
+The paper will be held in place by the grater — hold it firmly for the first grating motions until the paper has pushed through the grating slots.
+You can stir freshly grated lemon zest into a wide variety of dishes to give them a delicious, fresh flavor.
 You can try adding it to Erb Muesli (or Erb Muesli with Rolled Oats).

-Lemon zest: You can also use a zester to make lemon zest, which is even thinner than the lemon peel.
-A zester has a blade with a perforated row of round holes with sharpened rims.
-You can also remove strips of lemon peel with a peeler and then cut them into even finer strips with a sharp knife on a cutting board.
+Lemon zest: You can also use a zester to make lemon zest, which is even thinner than the grated lemon peel.
+A zester has a blade with a perforated row of round holes that have sharpened rims.
+You can also remove strips of lemon zest with a peeler and then cut them into fine strips with a sharp knife on a cutting board.

-You can also make zests from oranges or mix together lemon and orange zest.
-Citrus zest is often used to decorate desserts, however you can also zest vegetables to decorate terrines and soups.
+You can also obtain zest from oranges or mix together lemon and orange zest.
+Citrus zest is often used to decorate desserts; however, you can also zest vegetables to decorate terrines and soups.
 Lemon and orange zests are free of the bitterness of the white part of the peel, making them particularly ideal for flavoring baked goods, sauces, and drinks.

-Lemon peel chunks: You can also make lemon peel chunks and either cook the dish with the peel and remove before serving or serve the chunks for decorative purposes.
-You can use a peeler to make lemon peel chunks— try to make the peel thin enough to avoid the white layer of the lemon.
+Lemon peel chunks: You can also make lemon peel chunks and either cook the dish with the peel and remove before serving or use the chunks as garnish.
+You can use a peeler to make lemon peel chunks — try to make the peel thin enough to avoid the white layer of the lemon.

-Freeze slices of lemon and grate them: You can freeze slices of lemon (e.g., in an ice-cube container) and then grate them together with their peel and sprinkle over salads or desserts and mix them into drinks or soups.
+Freezing slices of lemon and grating them: You can freeze slices of lemon (e.g., in an ice-cube container) and then grate them together with their peel and sprinkle over salads or desserts and mix them into drinks or soups.

-Lemons can be frozen as slices with the peel, e.g. in an ice cube container with two pieces per compartment.
+Lemons can be frozen as slices with the peel, for example, in an ice-cube container with two pieces per compartment.
 They can then be grated together with their peel and sprinkled over salads or desserts and mixed into drinks or soups.

 Lemons keep longer in the refrigerator.
-This is also the case for sliced lemons, however sliced lemons will develop mold relatively quickly even when refrigerated.
-You can wrap paper towel around sliced lemons to prevent them from spoiling so quickly— it will soak up excess moisture and leave the lemons crisp.
+This is also the case for sliced lemons; however, sliced lemons will develop mold relatively quickly even when refrigerated.
+You can wrap paper towels around sliced lemons to prevent them from spoiling so quickly — they will soak up excess moisture and leave the lemons crisp.

 If you only need a small piece of lemon or lemon peel, cut off a narrow slice of lemon from the whole rather than halving it.
 If you just need a little lemon juice, prick with a fork or toothpick and gently squeeze the lemon.
 You can cover the pricked section with paper towel to protect the lemon.

-Make sure than lemons do not come into contact with aluminum foil: the citric acid that lemon contains dissolves aluminum and aluminum is linked to various diseases including Alzheimer's and cancer.
+Make sure than lemons do not come into contact with aluminum foil: the citric acid that lemons contain dissolves aluminum, and aluminum is linked to various diseases including Alzheimer’s and cancer.

 It is surprising how few people know that lemon peel is nutritionally superior to lemon juice in many ways.
 Lemon peel is much more flavorsome than lemon juice and contains more healthy nutrients.
 Here are a few examples (per 100 g)4: